brandnpatterson/hello-webpack/README.md

 1. Development environment that uses Webpack to generate html, bundle preprocessed styles, scripts, and watch files in order to live hot reload with Webpack Dev Server.

-2.Production environment that uses Extract Text Webpack Plugin to generate a CSS file and minifies all files.
+2. Production environment that uses Extract Text Webpack Plugin to generate a CSS file and minifies all files.

 ### Prerequisites